Reporting of child pornography images on Wikimedia Commons

-On April 7, 2010, Larry Sanger, co-founder of Wikipedia, sent a letter to the FBI stating that Wikimedia Commons was hosting child pornography, contrary to Title 18 of the United States Code.
+On April 7, 2010, Larry Sanger, co-founder of Wikipedia, sent a letter to the U.S. Federal Bureau of Investigation (FBI) stating that Wikimedia Commons was hosting child pornography, contrary to Title 18 of the United States Code.
 His accusations focused on images in the "lolicon" and "pedophilia" categories, the latter of which contained explicit drawings of sexual acts between adults and children by French artist Martin van Maële (1863–1926).

 Shortly after Sanger posted the letter in public, criticism came in from multiple sources.
 This ranged from assertions that he had mislabeled lolicon as child pornography to the contention that his actions were an attack on the Wikimedia Foundation, caused by his history with Wikipedia and his own competing online encyclopedia, Citizendium.
 Sanger denied that the letter was an attempt to undermine Wikipedia, but did confirm it was an attempt to force a policy change for labeling or eliminating "adult" content on Wikipedia.

-Things escalated when Fox News began reporting on the issue.
+Wider attention was received when Fox News began reporting on the issue.
 In response Jimmy Wales, co-founder of Wikipedia, and other administrators began deleting images en masse, with Fox News reporting that a new policy change was underway.
 Days later Wales voluntarily relinquished his administrative powers on Commons under heavy criticism from the Wikimedia community.
 Fox News also received criticism for its handling of the reporting, especially for misrepresenting the situation regarding the self removal of administrative powers by Wales as leaving the Foundation without clear leadership.